 Now, where I had expected to feel identification in this novel, all I found was estrangement.
 William Crimsworth travels to Belgium to try his luck there.
 But his account of the Belgians (my own nationality) was unexpected, to say the least.
 Let’s begin with the first misconception: all Flemish people are stupid and coarse.
 Hm.
 Can’t say I agree.
 His contempt for the inhabitants of the northern half of Belgium was really astounding at times.
 Actually, the narrator goes even further to insist that Belgians are intrinsically egotistical, hypocritical and amoral, as all Catholics are.
 Being an atheist myself, as most young people in Belgium are (or so I tell myself), I didn’t quite know how I felt about this statement.

 Perhaps these opinions reflect the actual view of our protestant writer, or perhaps she is just reflecting on the complex European interrelations of her time, or even tensions among the different peoples of Belgium themselves.
 To truly investigate this part of the novel, I’d have to explore the concepts of New Historicism … and that would mean I’d have to relive some university traumas I swore I would never revisit.
 I promise my next post will be a close reading that would make even my most conservative professors proud!
-(But not really.)
+(Yeah…no)

 So did this reader feel identification or estrangement?
 We will have to settle on a strange mixture of both.
 On the surface, there were many elements I felt exactly corresponded with my own experiences.
 On the other hand, it was a different time then and the historical context of this book was very far from my own world.
 Nevertheless, I would argue that reading this book reminded me yet again that we treat the past as a strange place with strange customs.
-Compared to us today, the people from the past don’t really have that same complex emotional life as we do: they toiled, they married, and they died.
+We often believe the people from the past don’t really have that same complex emotional life as we do: they toiled, they married, and they died.
 They were oppressed by the age they lived in in that they wouldn’t even have understood the concept of the notion of freedom.